 The risk at this level of the wave is what Darth Vader from Star Wars or Sauruman from Lord of the Rings faced, which is the risk of the fall downward.

-The Yellow vMEME is expressed in the following: Carl Sagan's astronomy, Peter Senge's learning organizations, Stephen Hawking's Brief History of Time, chaos theory, appropriate technology, eco-industrial parks (using each others' outflows as raw materials), Fred Alan Wolf's "new physics," Deepak Chopra's Ageless Body, the movie What the Bleep Do We Know?, Wired magazine, Gandalf the Grey from Lord of the Rings, and Dumbeldore from Harry Potter.
+The Yellow vMEME is expressed in the following: Carl Sagan's astronomy, Peter Senge's opens in a new tab learning organizations, Stephen Hawking's Brief History of Time opens in a new tab, chaos theory opens in a new tab, appropriate technology, eco-industrial parks (using each others' outflows as raw materials), Fred Alan Wolf's opens in a new tab "new physics," Deepak Chopra's opens in a new tab Ageless Body, the movie What the Bleep Do We Know? opens in a new tab, Wired magazine, Gandalf the Grey from Lord of the Rings, and Dumbeldore from Harry Potter.

 The only two companies I know that are operating frequently at the yellow level are Google and Whole Foods Market.
 There are probably many more, but those are the two that spring to mind.
 This is a recent vMEME, and only 1% of the population is found in the Yellow, but it holds 5% of the power world-wide.